Sauber C34: History

 The most immediate difference can be found in the shorter nose, quite similar in the shape with the ones of the Williams cars, Red Bulls and McLarens.
 The car also showed new front and rear wings and a slimmer bodywork; thanks to these upgrades – and the high rate of retirements – Nasr was able to finish in tenth position.
 In the last six races, Sauber managed to collect 10 points from a sixth and a ninth place – both results achieved by Nasr – ending the season with a tally of 36 points and 8th place in the World Constructors' Championship.

 Sponsorship and livery

 The C34 featured a new blue and white livery along with a new Banco do Brasil sponsorship, resulting from Nasr joining the team.
 Both Claro and Telcel were dropped following Esteban Gutiérrez' departure from the team.
 This was the final year for the team being sponsored by Chelsea FC.

+At the United States Grand Prix, the team celebrated its 400th race and the car featured the Sauber 400th GP logo, with the hashtag "JoinOurPassion".